grgx03/anxiety/scenes/act4.md

 `bb({ body:"normal", eyes:"sad" })`

 {{if _.a4_fears_discussed==1}}
-b: I dunno, enough of *me* choosing what to say next.
+b: Nu știu, gata cu alegerea *mea* pentru următoarea replică.
+Ce ai *tu* de spus, omule?
+I dunno, enough of *me* choosing what to say next.
 What do *you* say, human?
 {{/if}}

 {{if _.a4_fears_discussed==2}}
-b: Again, back to you, human.
+b: Din nou, înapoi la tine, omule.
+Ce crezi?
+Again, back to you, human.
 What do you think?
 {{/if}}

 {{if _.a4_fears_discussed==3}}
-b: More thoughts, human?
+b: Alte păreri, omule?
+More thoughts, human?
 {{/if}}

 `Game.OVERRIDE_CHOICE_SPEAKER = "h"`